 Risks and Complications Associated with this type of Abortion

 Below are some of the possible risks of this type of abortion procedure.
 Talk with your doctor about what risks apply to you.

 It is rare, but some women may have feelings of sadness, guilt, anger, trouble sleeping or doing daily activities after their abortion.
 These symptoms can also occur after the birth of a baby or after a miscarriage.
-Please call your doctor or local community mental health, health department, or human services office for help if you have any of these symptoms that are strong or lasting.
+Call your doctor, community mental health authority, local health department, or local human services office for help if you have any of these symptoms that are strong or lasting.

 Risks and Complications associated with Pregnancy and Delivery